aabhassenapati/co2-monitor/README.md

 Link to project summary presentation- https://to.aabhass.in/iitgn-report

--> The Schematic Folder contains a fritzing file (.fzz) to impport the circuit for PCB design.
+-> The Schematic Folder contains a fritzing file (.fzz) to import the circuit for PCB design.

 -> The Image folder contains some images of the CO2 Monitor device.